 ‘Kitchen’ in Korean

 The first word for how to say kitchen in Korean is 부엌 (bueok).
-The word may look a little bit tricky at first, but luckily it’s short enough to be easy to remember!
+The word may look a little bit tricky at first, but luckily it’s a short enough word to be easy to remember!
 Another word for how to say kitchen in Korean that is in popular use is 주방 (jubang).

 They are both interchangeable with each other.
 However, there is also a specific difference in the meanings of the two words.
 Can you guess what it is?

-부엌 is the older word of the two.
-It is still popular to use amongst the older generation of Koreans, no matter what type of a kitchen they are referring to.
+부엌 (bueok) is the older word of the two.
+It is still popular to use amongst the older generation of Koreans, no matter what type of kitchen they are referring to.
 However, at its roots, the word 부엌 specifically means a traditional kind of Korean kitchen.